0xshariq/package-installer-cli/src/deploy/github-pages/README.md

 ### GitHub CLI Installation
 The GitHub CLI is required for seamless integration.
 The Package Installer CLI will guide you if it's missing:

+This CLI will automatically install the github-pages cli<br>
+You don't have to manually install the github-pages cli <br>
+If any error occurs then you can install manually

 **Official GitHub CLI Installation:**

 ```bash